-Deloitte manages our procurement processes through an online "e-sourcing" tool which allows us to ensure consistent questions are asked in each of our procurement processes when sourcing goods/services.
-Since we launched the e-sourcing tool four years ago, relevant Suppliers must answer the following question: "Do you take steps to ensure that slavery and human trafficking is not taking place in any of your supply chains and in any part of your own business?"
+The deployment of an "e-sourcing" platform allows us to ensure that we bring consistency to our procurement processes.
+Since the launch of the e-sourcing tool four years ago, relevant Suppliers must answer the following question: "Do you take steps to ensure that slavery and human trafficking is not taking place in any of your supply chains and in any part of your own business?"

-During FY20, we launched a new third party risk management process ("TPRM") platform that seeks to identify and mitigate key areas of risk created by our interactions with Suppliers through a policy, framework and system.
-Any Supplier will go through the new TPRM system (called TPRM Gateway).
-This enables the identification, assessment, management, and ongoing monitoring of the risk that we are exposed to due to the receipt of goods and services from Suppliers.
+We explained in our FY20 statement that we were launching a new third-party risk management process (TPRM) platform that would help us identify and mitigate key areas of risk created by our interactions with Suppliers, including risks associated with modern slavery, through a policy, framework and system.
+This platform became operational in FY21 and now all Suppliers go through the TPRM system.
+The TPRM system identifies, assess, manages and monitors the risk that we are exposed to due to the receipt of goods and services from Suppliers.
 TPRM created additional controls to ensure that our Suppliers comply with our commitment that our supply chain remains free of modern slavery.
+During FY21 our TPRM platform assessed 865 suppliers; 22 of these were flagged for detailed risk analysis after triggering modern slavery risk parameters.
+We worked with these 22 vendors to better understand their risk profile and developed mitigations where appropriate.